tbcontributor47-coder/AirDwagProjects/instruction.md

 The program is **buggy**.
 Fix it.

-The tool compares an **ideal** Terraform state snapshot against a **current** snapshot and emits a deterministic drift report.
+The tool compares an **ideal** Terraform state snapshot against a **current** snapshot and prints a deterministic drift report as JSON.

-## What You Must Implement (no guessing)

-Implement `/app/drift_audit.py` so that:

-- It accepts two JSON snapshot files and optional repeated `--ignore PREFIX` arguments.
-- It parses both snapshot formats described below and produces a single drift report JSON on stdout.
-- It is fully deterministic (ordering + fixed timestamp).
-- It has strict, test-checked error handling:
-  - No Python traceback is allowed.
-  - On any non-zero exit, **stdout must be empty** and a human-readable message must be printed to stderr.
-  - Usage errors and parse errors exit `2`; file I/O errors exit `1`.
+This document is the full runtime contract.
+Do not guess; implement exactly what is specified.

-## CLI
+## CLI contract

 The CLI must be invoked as: